Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: : a Homologically Persistent Skeleton of a cloud

 \begin{definition}[births and deaths] For any filtration $\{Q(C; \al)\}$ of complexes on a cloud $C$ in a metric space, a homology class $\ga \in H_1(Q(C; \al_i))$ is \textit{born} at $\al_i = \birth(\ga)$ if $\ga$ is not in the full image under the induced homomorphism $H_1(Q(C; \al)) \to H_1(Q(C; \al_i))$ for any $\al < \al_i$.
 The class $\ga$ \textit{dies} at $\al_j = \death(\ga) \geq \al_i$ when the image of $\ga$ under $H_1(Q(C; \al_i)) \to H_1(Q(C; \al_j))$ merges into the image under $H_1(Q(C; \al)) \to H_1(Q(C; \al_j))$ for some $\al < \al_i$. \bsquare \end{definition}

-The (birth,death) pairs persistence diagram can be similarly defined for higher-dimensional homology groups $H_k$ with $k>1$ and coefficients in a field, though coefficients in $\Z_2=\{0,1\}$ are used in practice and in our paper.
+The birth-death pairs from Definition~\ref{dfn:birth-death} can be similarly defined for higher-dimensional homology groups $H_k$ with $k>1$ and coefficients in a field, though coefficients in $\Z_2=\{0,1\}$ are used in practice and in our paper.
 For $k=0$ and the filtration of offsets $C^{\al}$, the homology group $H_0(C^{\al})$ is generated by connected components of $C^{\al}$.
 Then all homology classes of $H_0(C^{\al})$ are born at $\al=0$ (isolated dots) and die at $\al$ equal to half-lengths of edges in $\MST(C)$.